digicatapult/sqnc-documentation/docs/hyproof/index.md

 ## HyProof: Service Architecture Diagram

 The following represents a diagram containing all the services needed to spin up this project ( basically everything needed can be found in the **`dscp-hyproof-api`** repository ).
+To spin-up a dscp blockchain network directly without having the client in docker, please clone the **`dscp-node`** repository.

 ![dscp-hyproof-s-diagram.svg](../../assets/dscp-hyproof-s-diagram.svg)